 12. Macomb Community College

 The Paralegal program at Macomb Community College offers an associate of applied science degree in paralegal studies upon completion.
-It’s approved by the ABA which means students get a paralegal education that meets the standards of the legal industry and expectations of the public.
+It’s approved by the ABA which means students get a paralegal education that meets the standards of the legal industry and the expectations of the public.
 Students learn how to handle bankruptcy petition filings, proceedings under administration agencies, criminal law and its procedures, handling electronic evidence and discovery, and more.
 Credits earned from Macomb Community College can be transferred to a variety of Michigan colleges and universities.

 Macomb Community College (MCC) is part of the public college and university system.
 It offers two-year degrees in the arts, sciences, applied science, business administration, and general studies.
 The school offers almost 200 degree and certificate programs as well as training for emergency responders.
 The technical education center at MCC trains students in the latest industrial technologies to help businesses maintain a competitive edge.